 Complete Alternative To Non-Stick Cookware:

 We don’t need oil or butter for cooking or making an eggs omelet on fry pans.
-For more, easy release foods facilities, No flaking problems.
+You get more comfortable release foods facilities, No flaking problems.

 Smooth Heat Distribution:

-The base inner material of a good quality granite or marble coated cookware is “aluminum”; which has eventual heat transmission property.
+The inner base material of a good quality granite or marble coated cookware is “aluminum”.
+That has eventual heat transmission property.

-Note: Don’t put cold water on hot stone pans it decreases the durability.
+Note: Don’t put cold water on hot stone pans; it decreases the durability.

 Highly Scratch Resistant:

 Most ceramic coated or nonstick pans or pots are not suitable with metallic cooking utensils.
-But, in case of stone dishes the scenario is entirely different.
+But, in the case of stone dishes, the scenario is entirely different.

 Non Reactive With Foods: